districtr/districtr/docs/04drawing/hover.md

 # The `HoverWithRadius` Class

-The brush and tooltip tools we use typically inherit from the `HoverWithRadius` class, which extends the `Hover` class to highlight multiple features.
-It does so with the addition of instance variable `this.radius` abd function `boxARound(point, radius).` A `point` is supplied by event `e`.
+The brush and tooltip tools we use extend the `HoverWithRadius` class, which extends the `Hover` class to highlight multiple features.
+It does so with the addition of instance variable `this.radius` and function `boxARound(point, radius).` A `point` is supplied by event `e`.

 > Throughout districtr, we refer to the size of a brush as a `radius`.
 However, it is more accurate to refer this to a 'half-side', as a box